flipacholas/Architecture-of-consoles/articles/dreamcast.md

 The Audio functionality is handled by a custom chip called **AICA** made by Yamaha, it's an improved version of the [SCSP used in the Saturn]({{< ref "sega-saturn#audio" >}}) and composed of four components:

-- The **Sound Integrated Circuit** or 'IC': A set of modules (Synthesiser, DSP and Mixer) that generates the audio signal and applies effects on it.
-It supports up to 64 PCM channels with a resolution of 16 or 8 bits and a sampling rate of 44.1 kHz (overall, this is the optimal quality for playing audio).
+- The **Sound Integrated Circuit** or 'IC': A set of modules (synthesiser, DSP and mixer) that generates the audio signal and applies effects on it.
+It supports up to **64 PCM channels** with a resolution of **16 or 8 bits** and a sampling rate of **44.1 kHz**.
+Overall, this is the optimal quality for playing audio.
-  - Additionally, it includes an ADPCM decoder to offload some work from the CPU.
+  - Additionally, it includes an **ADPCM decoder** to offload some work from the CPU.
-  - Curiously enough, it also includes two MIDI pins to connect a MIDI instrument, although this is meant to be used during development.
+  - Curiously enough, it also provides **two MIDI pins** to connect a MIDI instrument, although this is meant to be used during development.
 - **2 MB of SDRAM**: Stores sound data and programs.
-It can be filled by the main CPU using DMA.
+It's filled by the main CPU using DMA.
 - An **ARM7DI** running at ~2.82 MHz: Controls the Sound IC.
-This CPU is programmed by booting a small software stored in SRAM (sent by the main CPU) which will allow it to interpret the audio data and manipulate the Sound IC accordingly.
+This CPU is programmed by booting a small software (called [driver]({{< ref "super-nintendo#audio" >}})) stored in SRAM which interprets the audio data and manipulates the Sound IC accordingly.
   - If you wonder, a similar CPU is also used [here]({{< ref "game-boy-advance">}}).
 - **Memory Controller**: Interfaces the 2 MB of SDRAM.

+To help with development, the official SDK included multiple sound drivers for different needs (sequencing, decoding, etc).

 #### Evolution